-Termite control in the Philippines is needed because they are pests notorious for their extreme adaptability and proficiency in the art of survival, termites are a strong example of a well-formed society grounded on the concept of working as one to achieve a common goal.
+Termite control in the Philippines is needed because they are pests notorious for their extreme adaptability and proficiency in the art of survival .
+They are a strong example of a well-formed society grounded on the concept of working as one to achieve a common goal.
 They are resilient in their ways, able to withstand most of the world’s environments bar the arctic regions.
 This type of versatility is not easy to achieve, and yet their high numbers stand as a testament to their mastery of their own lives.

 They are able to live as they do through the implementation of a structured social system wherein every colonist has a designated role.
 The workers, who’re in charge of basic necessities such as food and shelter; the soldiers, whose job it is to defend; and the ruling class – aptly made up of kings and queens – whose job it is to breed and keep the colony strong in terms of numbers; work together to keep the colony running as it should.